ZYSF/gen1cpu/README.md

 # gen1cpu
 Finally, a CPU that isn't mind-numbingly complex.
-(Compilers and documentation sold separately.)
+Batteries sold separately.

 Implemented in Verilog and featuring an independently-designed instruction set (completely copyright-free!).